Meanwhile, your children crave structure. They're tired of being bored. They're looking to you for things to do.

 |Distance learning opportunities at Texas State Aquarium engage children and adults alike.|

-If you missed your beach vacation for Spring Break we have good news for you.
-The Texas State Aquarium can give you back a little of that ocean feel with their Aquavision program.
-The Aquarium typically offers two paid levels of at-home courses, Blue and Gold, but in the face of nationwide school closures, are providing a limited series of daily distance learning for free.
+If you missed your beach vacation for spring break we have good news for you.
+The Texas State Aquarium can give you back a little of that ocean feel with its Aquavision program.
+The Aquarium typically offers two paid levels of at-home courses, Blue and Gold, but in the face of nationwide school closures, it is providing a limited series of daily distance learning for free.

-For the rest of the school year the Bullock Museum is offering their Distance Learning program at no cost.
-These TEKS integrated, online learning courses cover different topics in Texas History and are just the thing if you’re looking for study opportunities at home.
-(Distance Learning courses require connection via www.connect2texas.net)
+For the rest of the school year the Bullock Museum is offering its distance learning program at no cost.
+These TEKS-integrated, online learning courses cover different topics in Texas history and are just the thing if you’re looking for study opportunities at home.
+(Distance learning courses require connection via www.connect2texas.net.)

 A little bit science, a little bit history, The Mayborn Museum at Home Program brings the experience of this Baylor University complex to you.
 Virtual visits and follow-along activity videos are perfect for filling those long hours at home.